Your child will design, simulate, build, test and fly their own take-home rocket.

 Why choose the EOS Summer Rocket Blast Off?

-By using the rocket flight simulator, campers learn the importance of accurate data entry, estimating, and troubleshooting when the simulation results are off.
+By using the rocket flight simulator, the kids learn the importance of accurate data entry, estimating, and troubleshooting when the simulation results are off.
 Under the supervision of their instructor, your child builds their rocket piece by piece, thinking, modifying, and testing.
 This forms an understanding of the engineering design process, in a way that they own.
 Fun and satisfying.

 Create, simulate, build, test and fly!